-The distinguished Emeritus Museum of London archaeologist.
-"London Walks puts you into the hands of an expert on the particular area and topic of a tour" (New York Times).
+The distinguished Emeritus London Museum archaeologist.
+“London Walks puts you into the hands of an expert on the particular area and topic of a tour” (New York Times).

 What is the evidence?
 And can we trust it?
 Archaeologist-guided.